Gateway Greening: Library gardens

-In 2012, Gateway Greening partnered with the St. Louis County Library District to begin establishing community gardens at public libraries, creating additional learning facilities and educational programming for patrons of all ages.
+In 2012, Seed St. Louis partnered with the St. Louis County Library District to begin establishing community gardens at public libraries, creating additional learning facilities and educational programming for patrons of all ages.
 Through the support of volunteers, local organizations, and community members, this partnership has led to the establishment of the Prairie Commons Community Garden (Prairie Commons Library Branch, Hazelwood, MO), the Cliff Cave Community Garden (Oakville, MO and Unincorporated St. Louis County), and the Grants View Community Garden (Unincorporated St. Louis County).